 So the secret to success in this quest should be worth millions at least.
 Well today only, I am giving it away for free!
 Of course if you want to send money I won't turn it away.
-The simple truth of the matter is that one of the major secrets to weight loss (for others see more of my blog posts, including this one on popcorn) is that we drink too many of our calories.
+The simple truth of the matter is that one of the major secrets to weight loss is that we drink too many of our calories.

 According to the U.S. Department of Agriculture, a 20-ounce regular soda contains 227 calories.
 So if, like 25 percent of Americans, you are getting more than 10 percent of your calories from sugared beverages on a daily basis, here's the easy way to significantly cut your calorie consumption.
 If you forgo 227 calories a day for a year (all other things being equal), you will lose 24 pounds of fat.
 Sugared drinks do not satisfy your appetite, they contain no fiber, and they contain little in the way of nutrients -- hence the term "empty calories."